lud77/Factorize/README.md

 - [ ] Explicitly handle the "null/undefined" value in a more organic way
 - [ ] Needs more orthogonality: possibility to set both inputs and outputs from execute or onPulse, etc
 - [~] Actual panels
+    - [ ] ALGEBRA: Unify scalar and dot product in a single panel
     - [ ] SOURCE: Glob
     - [ ] IMAGE: Convolution
     - [ ] FLOW: For: (from:Value + to:Value + step:Value + Pulse -> Pulse + Pulse + Value) expose index variable and emit "execute" every loop until "exit"